HeatherKates/TanziaMLH1MSH2/README.md

 ## Directory Structure

 - **scripts/**: Contains all the scripts necessary to reproduce the analysis.
-    script files are named beginning with a sequential order that they can be run in for full reproducibility.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;script files are named beginning with a sequential order that they can be run in for full reproducibility.
 (A comes before B).
 - **results/**: Directory for storing analysis results.

 ## Reproducibility